barumau/pandunia/eng/eng-pandunia.md

 English - englix di
 English daisy - englix margarita
 English oak - europa baluta
-enjoy (like, be happy, be fond of; pleased, delighted, happy) - suka
+enjoy (like, be happy, be fond of; pleased, delighted, happy) - suke
 enjoy (play) - be vanu
 enough (sufficient) - bas
 enter (get in) - be in